-The 10th Illinois Infantry Regiment served in the Union Army between July 29, 1861 and July 11, 1865 during the Civil War.
+The 10th Illinois Cavalry served in the Union Army between July 29, 1861 and July 11, 1865 during the Civil War.
 The regiment was involved in the Battles of Missionary Ridge, Kennesaw Mountain, Jonesborough, Bentonville, Siege of Atlanta and March to the Sea.

 JOSEPH C. SPERRY was mustered into I Co.
 IL 10th Cavalry on December 6, 1861.
 He re-enlisted on January 3, 1864 and was mustered out on November 22, 1865.
 He was promoted to Quarter Master Sergeant on January 1, 1865.
 Research included.